The-HandyDandyman/godot-doom-esque-visuals/README.md

 - A modified version of a test map I had been using in the unrelated personal project that served as part of the reason I created this repo.

+- A simple transition manager with a screen melt shader transition attached to it using a modified version of ericalfaro's Pixel Melt shader!

+- Stock music from Microsoft Music Producer (wouldn't recommend using the audio or the midi outside of the sample project here)

 -- What am I seeking to include in the future? --

 - The big one at the moment is sector-based lighting: I've opened a thread on the Godot Forums you can find at this link